 Leadership and Management

 Cheam Academies Network Trust runs Cheam High School through the work of the CEO and the Headteacher of the school.
 The Directors and Governors hold the CEO and Headteacher to account for the performance of the school and its overall provision.
 Both the CEO and Headteacher sit on the Local Governing Body and the CEO also sits on the Board of Directors; both are also responsible for various aspects of the work of the school, working closely together to maintain high standards and best practice.

 School Leadership and Management structure

 The school has a clearly defined structure to hold staff accountable for their work, and to support the development of best practice.
 The following is a brief overview of the main structures in the school.

-The CEO and Headteacher are responsible for the overall work of the school with the Headteacher line-managing other members of the leadership team as well as leading team meetings.
-Each member of the Leadership Team takes responsibility for specific aspects of the school's work, reporting back on progress to the Headteacher or CEOl as appropriate.
+The Headteacher is responsible for the overall work of the school with the Headteacher line-managing other members of the leadership team as well as leading team meetings.
+Each member of the Leadership Team takes responsibility for specific aspects of the school's work, reporting back on progress to the Headteacher as appropriate.
 The Directors of the Trust authorise both the CEO and Headteacher to undertake duties associated with the role of Headteacher of Cheam High School.

 Academic Structure - subjects and departments